gisquick/gisquick-doc/user-manual/project-publishing.rst

 .. _publication-topics:

 In the following page **topics** can be defined.
-By topic it's meant group of thematically-related overlay layers.
+By topic it's meant a group of thematically-related overlay layers.
 Topics can be easily switched in ``Topics`` tab of Gisquick UI, see :doc:`./user-interface` section.
-Layers which should be part of defined topic are simply checked.
-Topics can be added or removed by buttons located in bottom-left part of the dialog.
-Each topic has defined short description (abstract) which is shown by Gisquick UI.
+Layers which should be part of a defined topic are simply checked.
+Topics can be added or removed by buttons located in the bottom-left part of the dialog.
+Each topic has defined a short description (abstract) which is shown by Gisquick UI.

 .. figure:: ../img/project-publishing-4.png

-Last but one page shows read-only **configuration summary**.
-It's last chance to go back by ``Back`` button and change publication settings.
+Last but one page shows a read-only **configuration summary**.
+It's the last chance to go back by ``Back`` button and change publication settings.

 .. figure:: ../img/project-publishing-5.png

-On the last page are displayed files which needs to transferred to the Gisquick publication server.
-The result of publication process are two generated files: timestamped QGIS project (``.qgs``) and metafile (``.meta``).
+On the last page are displayed files that need to transfer to the Gisquick publication server.
+The result of publication process is two generated files: timestamped QGIS project (``.qgs``) and metafile (``.meta``).
 These files together with project data (see ``Data sources``) must be transferred to the publication server.